yn-sun/yn-sun.github.io/_pages/about.md

 News
 ======
+* Three papers are accepted by ICML25, Congratulate to Aojun (continous learning from neural architecture perspective), Jingrong (neural architecture design), and Zeqiong (theory of ENAS)!
 * I am invited to be Publication Chair of [PRICAI2025](https://www.pricai.org/2025/)
 * Our work about <span style="color: #FF0000">robust NAS</span> is accepted by TKDE.
 Congratulate Yuqi!
 * I am invited to be Area Chair of [IEEE CEC2025](https://www.cec2025.org/)